lorenzo85/scenarios-ica/ingress-gateway-no-tsl-termination/step1/text.md

 The booking-service is exposed using HTTPs on port 443 and it does not accept requests on HTTP protocol.

-Check that the service port definition exposes port **443/TCP** by running:
+Check that the `booking-service` service port definition exposes HTTPs on port **443/TCP** by running:

 ```bash
 kubectl get svc booking-service